ElektraInitiative/libelektra/examples/external/java/read-keys-example/README.md

-This is a fully working example for how to use Elektra with Maven.
+This is a fully working example for how to use Elektra with Maven or Gradle.

 Make sure Elektra and the JNA binding are installed correctly.